Perrota/AutoMegaSync/readme.md

 # System
 Tested on Windows 11.
 Should also work on Windows 10.
 Not sure about older versions of Windows.
 Will most likely not work on other OS.

+The libraries used include os, subprocess, time, sys and logging.